adambard/learnxinyminutes-docs/objective-c.html.markdown

 - (void)beNiceToBrother:(id <Brother>)brother;

 @end
-// The @implementation needs to implement the @properties and methods for the protocol.
-@implementation Car : NSObject <CarUtilities>

-@synthesize engineOn = _engineOn; // Create a @synthesize statement for the engineOn @property.

-- (void)turnOnEngine { // Implement turnOnEngine however you would like.
-Protocols do not define _engineOn = YES; // how you implement a method, it just requires that you do implement it.
-}
-// You may use a protocol as data as you know what methods and variables it has implemented.
-- (void)turnOnEngineWithCarUtilities:(id <CarUtilities>)objectOfSomeKind {
-    [objectOfSomeKind engineOn]; // You have access to object variables [objectOfSomeKind turnOnEngine]; // and the methods inside.
-    [objectOfSomeKind engineOn]; // May or may not be YES.
-Class implements it however it wants.
-}

-@end
-// Instances of Car now have access to the protocol.
-Car *carInstance = [[Car alloc] init];
-[[carInstance setEngineOn:NO];
-[carInstance turnOnEngine];
-if ([carInstance engineOn]) {
-    NSLog(@"Car engine is on."); // prints => "Car engine is on."
-}
-// Make sure to check if an object of type 'id' implements a protocol before calling protocol methods: if ([myClass conformsToProtocol:@protocol(CarUtilities)]) {
-    NSLog(@"This does not run as the MyClass class does not implement the CarUtilities protocol.");
-} else if ([carInstance conformsToProtocol:@protocol(CarUtilities)]) {
-    NSLog(@"This does run as the Car class implements the CarUtilities protocol.");
-}
-// Categories may implement protocols as well: @interface Car (CarCategory) <CarUtilities>
-// You may implement many protocols: @interface Car : NSObject <CarUtilities, CarCleaning>
-// NOTE: If two or more protocols rely on each other, make sure to forward-declare them:
-#import "Brother.h"

-@protocol Brother; // Forward-declare statement.
-Without it, compiler would through error.

-@protocol Sister <NSObject>

-- (void)beNiceToBrother:(id <Brother>)brother;

-@end
 // See the problem is that Sister relies on Brother, and Brother relies on Sister.
 #import "Sister.h"